Delaware, by its very nature, is considered one of the most preferred locations for business incorporation in the US.

 3. Franchise tax

-Franchise tax is obligated for every domestic and foreign Delaware company except for the exemption corporations defined under Delaware law.
+The franchise tax is obligated for every domestic and foreign Delaware company except for the exemption corporations defined under Delaware law.
 Delaware companies must pay the tax to maintain the privileges and good standing status for legal existence in the state.

-For limited liability companies, partnerships, sole proprietorship companies, an annual fee of $300 is the obligated payment for the franchise tax.
+For limited liability companies, partnerships, and sole proprietorship companies, an annual fee of $300 is the obligated payment for the franchise tax.

-The minimum taxable amount is $175 for the calculation using authorized shares and $400 for the assumed Par Value capital method.
+The minimum taxable amount is $175 for the calculation using authorized shares and $400 for the Assumed Par Value capital method.
 The maximum tax payment using both methods is $200,000.

 Discover Delaware Franchise Tax And Annual Report to better understand how these calculations and the payment procedures are processed under the state’s regulations.

 4. Other types of taxes in the Delaware tax system

 4.1 Withholding tax (Employment tax)